Skip to content

 • No Authentication - No authentication (recommended only for testing purposes).

-5. If you select External (Federated) User Authentication, ensure that JIT-User Provisioning is configured according to your requirements.
+5. If you select External (Federated) User Authentication, configure JIT-User Provisioning according to your requirements.
 Additionally, review and set up role assignments for user groups to ensure seamless integration.

 Add to an application login flow